 All of this promising research suggests that oxytocin modulates social emotions in dreams.
 This exciting prospect will no doubt lead to further research, hopefully leading to clues as to how the brain generates dreams and dream content.
 This would enable us to interpret our dreams more clearly; it could suggest that a person’s dreams are an extension of his or her social cognition.

 But what does this mean for those people that are suffering from the crippling effects of insomnia?
 In short, it means that oxytocin could be found to significantly modulate sleep and sleeping patterns.
 If this is the case, it could be possible to manipulate a person’s oxytocin levels in order to improve their sleeping ability and quality.

 The simple, self administration capabilities of oxytocin in the form of a nasal spray or sublingual drops, add to its appeal as a treatment for insomnia and other disorders that interfere with our sleep patterns.

 Oxytocin Factor is a non-prescription supplemental oxytocin in either a sublingual liquid, which is dripped underneath the tongue, or a nasal spray for quick and convenient application.
-Online reports and testimonials are proving highly positive, with results ranging from improvement to complete eradication of the problem.
+Online reports and testimonials are proving highly positive in favor of its benefits in relieving stress and anxiety.